A model theory of topology: Embedding theorems

-\begin{remark} \labbel{unex} The equivalences of (1) - (3) in Corollary \ref{corun} are quite unexpected.
-They say that \emph{in the language of specialization semilattices} the universal sentences valid in all $\mathbf S(X)$ are the same, no matter whether we let $X$ vary among topological spaces, closure spaces, or even closure semilattices.
+\begin{remark} \labbel{subt} The equivalences of (1) - (3) in Corollary \ref{corun} assert that \emph{in the language of specialization semilattices} the universal sentences valid in all $\mathbf S(X)$ are the same, no matter whether we let $X$ vary among topological spaces, closure spaces, or even closure semilattices.

+Thus Corollary \ref{corun} might be interpreted in the sense that the language $\{ \vee, \sqsubseteq \}$ lacks expressive power since, as far as universal sentences are considered, it does not distinguish between subreducts of topological spaces and subreducts of closure spaces.
+However, the issue is subtler, as we are going to explain.